azusalad/canvasdownloader/README.md

 `python main.py`

 Then enter your login credentials in the selenium webdriver.
-After the main Canvas page has loaded, press enter in the terminal and the program will download files to the `./downloads`.
+After the main Canvas page has loaded, press enter in the terminal and the program will download files to `./downloads`.